 On September 9, 2025, Hawthorne obtained a permanent court injunction requiring the owners to begin redevelopment or demolition no later than August 31, 2026.

-As of spring 2026, graffiti, trash, and trespassing continued at the site, and no demolition or redevelopment had begun.
+As of early 2026, graffiti, trash, and trespassing continued at the site, and no demolition or redevelopment had begun.

 The building has now been closed for longer than it was ever open.